Jarx makes running Java programs easy. After installing Jarx, you can run JAR files (Java archives with the .jar extension) by double clicking them.

 Q: Can I use distribute Jarx with my own Java software?

-A: Yes, if you software is freeware.
+A: Yes, Jarx is MIT-licensed.
 See Jarx for developers for more information.

 The latest information and updates can be found on the Jarx website: